DC95/vissl/INSTALL.md

 # Installation

-Our installation is simple and we provide pre-built binaries (pip, conda) and also instructions for building from source (pip, conda).
+Our installation is  very simple and we provide pre-built binaries (pip, conda) and also instructions for building from source (pip, conda).

 ## Table of Contents
 - [Requirements](#requirements)